WanNurulEzzah/Online-Food-Ordering-System-/README.md

 - Use GitHub Issues and Comments for discussions
 - Create folder /report at GitHub and compile it in the folder /report

- Azeem
-(Order Processing & Payment): Functional Requirements 4
+MUHAMMAD AZEEM SYAHMI BIN MUHAMED FAIZA (S79606) -(Order Processing & Payment): Functional Requirements 4
-(Order Tracking): Functional Requirements 5 Description, Flowcharts & Pseudocode for Order Processing & Payment a Description, Flowcharts & Pseudocode for Order Tracking Create folder /pseudocode at GitHub and compile it in the folder /pseudocode
+-(Order Tracking): Functional Requirements 5 -Description, Flowcharts & Pseudocode for Order Processing & Payment a -Description, Flowcharts & Pseudocode for Order Tracking -Create folder /pseudocode at GitHub and compile it in the folder /pseudocode